oVirt/ovirt-site/source/release/4.0.5/index.html.md

 # oVirt 4.0.5 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 4.0.5 First Release Candidate as of September 29th, 2016.
+The oVirt Project is pleased to announce the availability of oVirt 4.0.5 Second Release Candidate as of October 13th, 2016.

 oVirt is an open source alternative to VMware™ vSphere™, and provides an awesome KVM management interface for multi-node virtualization.